Designing your installation and OAuth flow for a private integration

 - Where possible, avoid powerful scopes such as generic "read", "write", or "all" scopes

-Some integrations require multiple external connections to the one Zendesk instance, such as connecting multiple Shopify storefronts to one Zendesk subdomain.
-In this instance, users must be able to connect and manage multiple connections.
+Some integrations require multiple external OAuth connections to the one Zendesk instance, such as connecting multiple Shopify storefronts to one Zendesk subdomain.
+In this instance, users must be able to connect and manage the multiple connections.

 The installation flow consists of three steps.